-Many large corporations have more applicants than they can readily manage, so there is no need to advertise extensively for candidates for employment.
+Many large corporations have more applicants than they can readily manage, so there is no need to advertise extensively for employment candidates.
 For example, Southwest Airlines received 342,664 resumes and hired 7,207 new employees in 2016.
 That's a lot of applicants for every available job.
-Still, Southwest has a Careers section of the company website with information on jobs, benefits, the company culture, internships and tips on what it's like to work at Southwest.
+Still, Southwest has a Careers section on its website with information about jobs, benefits, the company culture, internships, and tips on what it's like to work at Southwest.
 Applicants can apply online by uploading, copying and pasting, or using the resume wizard to get their resume into Southwest's applicant systems.

-If you know of companies where you would like to work, your first step should be to check out the company website to find available openings and apply online.
-Going directly to the source will get your application in the system fast, and you may be able to sign up to be notified of new job openings as soon as they are posted.
+Job seekers who know where they would like to work should first check out the company website to find available openings and apply online.
+Going directly to the source gets applications into the system fast.
+It also may be possible to sign up to be notified of new job openings as soon as they are posted.

 Job Search Engines

-Job search engines are a good way for job seekers to get job listings fast, because they search many sources where employment opportunities are listed.
-Even though a job search engine finds many jobs automatically when it searches the Internet, companies use them to recruit directly as well.
+Job search engines are a good way for job seekers to get listings fast because they search many sources where employment opportunities are listed.
+Even though a job search engine finds many jobs automatically when it searches the internet, companies use them to recruit directly as well.

 For example, US.jobs is a national job search site administered by DirectEmployers, a nonprofit human resources consortium of leading global employers, and the National Association of State Workforce Agencies.
 Job listings from member companies are posted directly on the US.job sites.

-In addition, employers that would like their open positions featured on a job search engine can, for example, tap into LinkUp.com's Recruitment Advertising Solutions to receive premium web placement, feed jobs from the company website to Facebook and take advantage of a variety of other recruiting options.
+In addition, employers who would like their open positions featured on a job search engine can, on some sites, receive premium web placement, feed jobs from the company website to social media, and take advantage of a variety of other recruiting options.

-LinkedIn continues to be the dominant network for professional recruiting with 96% of employers surveyed by the Society for Human Resource Management (SHRM) in 2015 using it to recruit.
+LinkedIn continues to be a popular network for professional recruiting with 96 percent of employers surveyed by the Society for Human Resource Management (SHRM) in 2015 using the site for recruitment.

-Job seekers can search for job openings directly on LinkedIn and follow companies to get the latest news and current job openings.
-To use LinkedIn most effectively, your profile should be carefully optimized so recruiters can find you when they search for qualified candidates.
+Job seekers can search for openings directly on LinkedIn and follow companies to get the latest news.
+To use LinkedIn most effectively, profiles should be carefully optimized to show up to recruiters searching for qualified candidates.

-Employers love referred candidates because the applicant has a recommendation in advance from one of the company's employees.
-When there's a referral, there is a better chance of getting a qualified candidate because the employee knows the company and the type of person needed for the job.
+Employers love referred candidates because such applicants have recommendations in advance from one of the company's employees.
+When there's a referral, there is a better chance of getting a qualified candidate because employees doing the referring know the company and the type of people who would be a good fit.

 Plus, referrals streamline the hiring process.
 In fact, some companies pay bonuses to employees who refer candidates who are hired.
-For the job seeker, getting a referral from someone who already works at a company can be a great way to get your resume a close look from the hiring manager.
+For job seekers, getting a referral from someone who already works at a company can be a great way to get your resume a closer look from the hiring manager.

-The use of social recruiting, which takes place when companies use social networking sites like Facebook and Twitter to advertise job openings and recruit potential employees is continuing to increase.
-HR Managers who responded to the SHRM survey considered Linkedin the most effective (73 percent) social media site for recruiting, followed by Facebook (66 percent) and Twitter (53 percent).
+The use of social recruiting, which takes place when companies use social networking sites like Facebook and Twitter to advertise job openings and recruit potential employees, continues to increase.
+HR Managers who responded to the SHRM survey considered Linkedin the most effective (73%) social media site for recruiting, followed by Facebook (66%) and Twitter (53%).

-Companies, large and small, have Facebook and Twitter pages where you will find company information, job postings, tips and advice for applying and information about what it's like to work for the company.
-Companies often post open jobs to these sites prior to posting elsewhere, so if you follow the company on Twitter or like it on Facebook, you'll be able to get a head start on getting your application in.
+Companies, large and small, have Facebook and Twitter pages where they post company information, job openings, tips and advice for applying, and information about what it's like to work for the company.

-In addition to companies participating in social recruiting efforts, the job boards also have a strong social media presence.
+In addition to companies participating in social recruiting efforts, many job boards also have a strong social media presence.
 Most top sites have Twitter pages where they tweet job openings and career advice.
-On Facebook, for example, you can find job listings and career tips on the Facebook pages of many job boards.
+Job listings and career tips also can be found on the Facebook pages of many job boards.